-We’ve written a great deal of content since we started this site and we periodically receive requests related to the site’s navigability.
+We’ve written a great deal of content since we started this site in 2013.
 We hope this page assists our game designers and enthusiasts to find precisely the topics they wish to see.

 Thanks for reading and if you find our site useful, please consider helping us continue our passion project by supporting our Patreon campaign.